jjnether/obsidian_backup/jnetherton/DA/Active Orders/108664 - Camp Carroll.md

 -  FIX 351 LABELS

 - 351's
-	- Added /52A to RSTTRGT and replaced TRGTR latch resets with RSTTRGT
+	- Changed instances of TRGTR with RSTTRGT
 	- removed LT13 (not used)
 	- Changed 52A to FI instead of LB, then swap vice versa
 	- Added transfer trip logic
-	- Changed 51 settings for coordination

 - Add back acknowledge battery alarm on 351 non-w1's?
 	- Maybe later for commissioning